-- Intervention: Community Health Workers were utilized to create a system of coordinated care in the counties of Montrose, Ouray, and San Miguel.
+- Intervention: Community Health Workers were utilized to create a system of coordinated care in Delta, Montrose, Ouray, and San Miguel counties.

-- Results: 1,192 people were screened for diabetes and cardiovascular disease.
-As a result, many at-risk patients lowered their cholesterol levels and blood pressure through this program.
+- Results: Over 1700 people were screened for diabetes and cardiovascular disease, with many at-risk patients lowering cholesterol levels and blood pressure after engaging with a Community Health Worker.

 Promising (About evidence-level criteria)

 Tri-County Health Network (TCHNetwork), along with 7 consortium members, created the Prevention through Care Navigation Outreach Program to reduce the prevalence of diabetes and cardiovascular disease (CVD) in a 4-county service region in rural southwestern Colorado.

 Consortium members include Federally Qualified Health Centers, a mental health center, a nonprofit hospital, a rural health clinic, a community clinic, and a community foundation.

 In this geographic area, rugged terrain, limited state highway systems, and a lack of public transportation challenge residents' access to healthcare.
 On the healthcare provider side, limited health literacy, rural social/cultural challenges, and an aging population also present challenges to serving residents.